 Definition

 An HAVIP is a private IP address that can be created and released as an independent resource.
-Similar to the primary IP addresses of ECS instances, HAVIPs support network communication.
+Similar to the primary IP addresses of Elastic Compute Service (ECS) instances, HAVIPs support network communication.
 HAVIPs can work with high-availability software, such as Keepalived, to deploy high-availability services.

-An HAVIP can be associated with an elastic IP address, multiple ECS instances, or the primary or secondary elastic network interface (ENIs) of multiple ECS instances.
+An HAVIP can be associated with multiple ECS instances, or the primary or secondary elastic network interface (ENIs) of multiple ECS instances.
 Combined with these resources, HAVIPs can be used to implement automatic IP switchover between multiple high-availability servers in the same zone.
 This ensures that the private IP address used to provide services remains unchanged.
+Additionally, you can associate an HAVIP with an elastic IP address (EIP) to provide services over the Internet.
+In addition, ECS instances associated with HAVIPs can use deployment sets to further improve service reliability.
+For more information, see Deployment set.

 Scenarios

-As shown in the following figure, two ECS instances are used to deploy a high-availability service in a VPC by using Keepalived.
-The service is accessible to other instances in the VPC.
-The HAVIP functions as the service address.
-If the primary ECS instance is down, the secondary ECS instance takes over.
-This improves the availability of the service.
+As shown in the following figure, ECS1 and ECS2 are used to deploy a high-availability service in a VPC by using Keepalived.
+The service is accessible to ECS3 in the VPC.
+The service address is the IP address of the HAVIP.
+If ECS1 is down, ECS2 automatically takes over.
+This ensures the availability of the services.

 Quotas and billing

-The HAVIP feature is in public preview.
+The HAVIP feature is in beta testing.
 To use this feature, submit an application in the Alibaba Cloud Quota Center console.

-The HAVIP feature is free of charge during the public preview.
-Alibaba Cloud does not provide service-level agreement (SLA) guarantees during the public preview.
+The HAVIP feature is free of charge in beta testing.
+Alibaba Cloud does not provide service-level agreement (SLA) guarantees during the beta period.

 Supported regions